pairshaped/curlingio-docs/docs/club-management/leagues.md

 These aren't to be confused with when the league or competition registration opens and closes.

+### Active

+If you need to disable a league or competition temporarily you can uncheck the **Active** box.
+When a league or competition is disabled it cannot be seen or purchased by your curlers.

 ### Summary & Description

 When you enter a summary, it will show up on the list view of your leagues or competitions when members come to Curling I/O.